jeffreylederer/BlazorApp3/README.md

 ## Logging ##
 I added Serilog package to write the log to the database.
 There is a page to display the last 50 entries and a page to show the details of one log record.

+## Data Annotation
+The EditForms allow validations on fields but I did not want to add data annotation to the database model classes.
+So I created DTO classes for each data model class and used that in the EditForms.
+Then I used AutoMapping to copy the DTO model class to the data model class and back (for edit methods).

 ## Misc ##
 There is still a bug in creating a new user.
 It ignores the role selection from the dropdown selection control.